drupalninja/contentbot/README.md

 - Automatically fetch and incorporate relevant news articles from multiple sources:
   - Bing News
   - Tavily Search API
-- Scrape and integrate Reddit posts related to your topic
 - Scrape and integrate YouTube videos related to your topic
 - Format output in Markdown with proper headings, lists, and emphasis
 - Customize the AI model used for generation